Peter Ford (diplomat): Positions

 In 2003, as ambassador to Bahrain, Ford says he sent critical memoranda to London before the Iraq War.
 Later, he regretted not opposing the Iraq war more forcefully.
 During his time in Damascus (2003–2006), he says he distanced himself more and more from the official policies.

 In 2016, he suggested opposition forces were responsible for an attack on a UN humanitarian convoy in September 2016 which led to the deaths of 10 humanitarians.
 A UN panel of inquiry said the attack was conducted from the air, and only Syrian and Russian air forces were operating in the area.
 The UN panel stated "that it did not have evidence to conclude that the incident was a deliberate attack on a humanitarian target".

 He accused the British government of lies and political mistakes in Syria from the start of the uprising, thus aggravating the situation.
 He argued that Prime Minister David Cameron should have either committed British forces or refrained from encouraging opposition forces from mounting a campaign against the Syrian government.
 Ford believes that the British leaders expected an early end of the Syrian government and overestimated the strength of the moderate opposition.

-Ford argued that the fall of Assad would open a "Pandora's box", repeating the mistakes of Libya and Iraq.
+Ford argued that the fall of Syrian dictator Bashar al-Assad would open a "Pandora's box", repeating the mistakes of Libya and Iraq.
 In his opinion, the fall of the Syrian government would lead to the massacres of Christians, Shias, Alawites, Druze and other minorities.

 On the Khan Shaykhun chemical attack, he commented to the BBC that "there [had] been no investigation.. not a dodgy dossier - we've not seen any dossier whatever this time".
 Ford argued there was no proof of the Syrian government's involvement in the attack.
 He said that he did not believe the Syrian government was responsible for the attack because "[i]t defies belief that [Assad] would bring all this on his head.
 For no military advantage.
 The site that was hit had no military significance.
 It made absolutely no sense.
 It would have angered the Russians for no other reason: it was simply not plausible".
+Also in 2017, Ford became a director for the British Syrian Society, a lobby group founded and ran by Fawaz Akhras, Assad's father-in-law.

 Ford participated in the EuroCSE conference on the future of Syria from 5 to 6 April 2017.
 At the conference Ford described the British policy as "incoherent and grotesque", and accused the British government of being among those in the front rank of destroying Syria.
 He added that following the Iraq War he had been under regular instructions to remonstrate with the Syrians over the flow of jihadis into Iraq, but said he understood the Syrian government's point of view.

+According to Searchlight magazine, Ford has occasionally been a guest speaker at the "Keep Talking" conspiracy theory group founded by Ian Fantom and Nick Kollerstrom, which has been criticized for its antisemitic rhetoric and Holocaust denial.